petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

         into: static
 ```

-The assemble block uses these properties:
+The assemble block has these properties:

 `from`: Set a folder in your client extension project that houses the additional resources.
 When you build the client extension, these resources are included in the `.zip` file.
 You can use multiple `from` definitions in the `assemble` block, with each containing an `into` property.